lightrush/framework-laptop-formula/README.md

 The `post-resume-power-draw-workaround` state applies a workaround for increased power draw after resuming from suspend, when using the `s2idle` sleep mode.
 This workaround should reduce post-suspend idle power usage by about 2-3W.

+### `pulseaudio-bt-hires-codecs`

+The `pulseaudio-bt-hires-codecs` state installs HiRes codecs such as LDAC and aptX for PulseAudio to use with higher-end Bluetooth audio devices.
+Tested with FiiO BTR3K and verified it uses aptX once the state is applied.

 ## Credits